new92/IGFI/README.md

 - Where can I report a bug ?

-Answer ➡️ You can report a bug by creating an issue.
-Please feel free to include screenshots, the error which is being displayed, the OS you are using, your default browser etc. And any other additional info which can be used to resolve the bug.
+Answer ➡️ You can report a bug by creating an issue or by emailing us at <a href="mailto:new92github@gmail.com">this</a> email address.
+Please feel free to include screenshots, the error which is being displayed, the OS you are using, your default browser etc. Any other additional info will be appreciated and will help to resolve the bug faster

 ### Question 3

 - Is illegal to increase followers using script(s) ?

 Answer ➡️ No, not at all !
 Because it's like asking if following and unfollowing an account is illegal.
-Although Instagram doesn't suggest using this techniques to increase your followers.
+Although Instagram doesn't suggest using this technique to increase your followers.

 ### Question 4

-- Can my account get blocked using this script ?
+- Can my account get blocked by using this script ?

 Answer ➡️ Only if you're using a very old version of Instagram.
 But the script has been tested in several accounts and none of them got blocked.